lhl12/StimPack/README.md

 * this is not efficient code, but ensures that pulses are identified in the correct burst and in a way that should flexibly accomodate bursts with different numbers of stimulation pulses (only briefly tested the latter)
 * if only one pulse per burst, just use pullStimEpochs (the only difference is the output format of the data)

+### stimProcessAllFilesOneSubject(): processes all files in one folder
+#### OPTIONAL INPUTS:
+* path: the folder containing all of the files for a subject of interest
+* out_path: the folder to save results to
+* params: a parameter structure with the following fields: (the output of stimProcessGui)
+    * var: a string of the variable name that you would like to extract data from
+    * epochs: bool determining if you want to epoch the data
+    * pulses: bool determining if you want to pull individual pulses
+    * adj: bool determining if you would like to adjust the trial delimiters to match the artifact in the signal
+    * fix: bool determining if you would like to adjust all trials by the same amount
+    * adj_samps: if fixing the adjustment, by how many samples would you like to shift them all by
+    * pre_pulse: time, in seconds, to inlcude before each pulse
+    * post_pulse: time, in seconds, to include after each pulse
+    * pre_burst: time, in seconds, to include before each burst
+    * post_burst: time, in seconds, to include after each burst
+    * save_bool: bool determining if you would like to save processed results
+    * basename: base file name (will save as outdir/basename00.mat)
+##### if any inputs are unspecified, user input will be prompted
+#### OUTPUTS:
+* params (same as input, for if UI is used)

+### stimProcessGui(): a GUI to choose parameters for multi-subject or within-subject batch processing
+#### INPUTS:
+* var_choice: a cell array containing strings with the names of all variables in one subject's files
+#### OUTPUTS
+* params: a parameter structure with the following fields:
+    * var: a string of the variable name that you would like to extract data from (defaults to empty, which will crash the program)
+    * epochs: bool determining if you want to epoch the data, defaults to false
+    * pulses: bool determining if you want to pull individual pulses, defaults to false
+    * adj: bool determining if you would like to adjust the trial delimiters to match the artifact in the signal, defaults to false
+    * fix: bool determining if you would like to adjust all trials by the same amount, defaults to false
+    * adj_samps: if fixing the adjustment, by how many samples would you like to shift them all by, defaults to NaN
+    * pre_pulse: time, in seconds, to inlcude before each pulse, defaults to 1
+    * post_pulse: time, in seconds, to include after each pulse, defaults to 2
+    * pre_burst: time, in seconds, to include before each burst, defaults to .0045
+    * post_burst: time, in seconds, to include after each burst, defaults to .0045
+    * save_bool: bool determining if you would like to save processed results, defaults to true
+    * basename: base file name (will save as outdir/basename00.mat), defaults to 'output'